para-lipics/para-lipics/README.md

 If your paper is accepted, you will still need to **convert your Typst source to LaTeX** to submit it to the publisher.
 This may be feasible via tools like [**Pandoc**](https://pandoc.org/) or even LLMs.

+Note that PDFs generated with Typst can be submitted to most open-access e-print repositories (arXiv, HAL...).

 For now, this template is best suited for authors who:
 - enjoy working in Typst